sarahgoh97/main/collated/functional/sarahgoh97.md

     }

     /**
-     * Converts this jaxb-friendly adapted cell object into the model's Cell object.
+     * Converts this jaxb-friendly adapted Cell object into the model's Cell object.
      *
      * @throws IllegalValueException if there were any data constraints violated in the adapted cell */